echoEscape/form-designer/CONTRIBUTING.md

 #### Example:

-feat(form-builder): add drag-and-drop feature to canvas fix(ui): correct alignment of input fields in preview mode **Commit Types:**
+feat(waypoint): add drag-and-drop feature to canvas fix(ui): correct alignment of input fields in preview mode **Commit Types:**

 - **feat**: A new feature.